kodersky/golang-api-example/README.md

 ## Testing

-Command `$ ./start.sh` will build **small** docker container optimized for production, thus `go` command is not available there.
+Command `$ ./start.sh` will build **small** docker container optimized for production, therefore `go` command is not available there.

 Please use Golang on your host machine.